Skip to content

 Using the name “The Everyday Pan” simply allows Le Creuset to highlight the versatility of the braiser as a convenient cookware for people who don’t have a lot of kitchen space.
 It also does away with the trouble of having to explain what braising is to new cooks who aren’t familiar with formal culinary terms.

 Is it a different product?
 No. It’s the same product repositioned to a different market.
 By collaborating with Crate and Barrel, Le Creuset also reached out to new or casual home cooks who would not otherwise visit their website or search for them on Amazon.
-Pretty smart move!
+That’s a pretty smart move!

 Which One Should You Get?